oneapi-src/oneTBB/INSTALL.md

 ## Example of Installation

+### Single-configuration generators

-The following example demonstrates how to install oneTBB.
+The following example demonstrates how to install oneTBB for single-configuration generators (e.g. GNU Make, Ninja, etc.).
 ```bash
 # Do our experiments in /tmp
 cd /tmp